Voting gender gap in the United States: History

 Very little was written about gender differences in vote choice for the 60 years following the ratification of the Nineteenth Amendment in 1920.
 Although the Amendment gave women the right to vote in national elections, many women were still reluctant participants in the electoral process.
 However, post-hoc analyses of American National Election Studies data indicate that majorities of women supported different candidates than majorities of men at least since the organization began to collect data on American elections.
 Through 1960, these preferences skewed Republican, with women more likely to support Thomas Dewey in 1948, Dwight D. Eisenhower in 1952 and 1956, and Richard M. Nixon in 1960.
 However, men were more likely to support Barry Goldwater's 1964 Republican candidacy, as well as Nixon's 1968 and 1972 campaigns.
 There was little evidence of a difference in male and female vote choice in the post-Watergate 1976 election between Gerald Ford and Jimmy Carter.

 This changed with the 1980 presidential election between Carter and Republican nominee Ronald Reagan.
 For the first time, pollsters noted gender differences in candidate preference even before Election Day.
 These predictions were realized when the final vote tallies revealed was an 8 percentage point gap in women's support for Carter over Reagan.
 Eleanor Smeal, then director of the National Organization for Women, is credited as being the first to refer to these differences as "gender gaps".
 In post-election analyses, Smeal and others attributed the gap to the Republican Party's reluctance to endorse feminist positions.
 Namely, the party refused to endorse the ratification of the Equal Rights Amendment to the U.S. Constitution.
-In addition, the party's 1980 platform took an anti-abortion position on abortion, making it the first major party to take a specific stance on the increasingly politicized issue.
+In addition, the party's 1980 platform took an anti-abortion position, making it the first major party to take a specific stance on the increasingly politicized issue.

 In subsequent presidential elections

 The size of the gender gap in presidential elections has ranged from a low of 4 percentage points in the 1992 election between George H.W.
 Bush, Bill Clinton, and third-party candidate Ross Perot to 11 percentage points in both the 1996 election between Clinton and Bob Dole and the 2016 contest between Donald Trump and Hillary Clinton.
+In 2020, 57% of women and 45% of men supported Biden, resulting in a gender gap of 12 percentage points.
 Gender gaps in presidential elections usually average about 8 percentage points, though they may vary with the candidates, platforms, and salient issues in each contest.